 As demand increased, the plantation expanded.
 More and more people are seeing the virtues of blueberry : low calorie, vitamin intake, especially C – E and its various culinary uses.

-We have added other red fruits such as currants, blackcurrants, blackberries.
+We have added other red fruits such as currants, blackcurrants, blackberries and raspberries.

-We have therefore decided to specialize in the production of other red fruits : blueberries, blackcurrants, currants, blackberies but these red fruits are summer season products ?
+We have therefore decided to specialize in the production of other red fruits : blackcurrants, currants, blackberies and raspberries but these red fruits are summer season products ?

-We market our asparagus production directly at the farm or at our local markets (Strasbourg-Neudorf, Saverne and Haguenau) in 1Kg bunches, 1/2 bunches, short asparagus, asparagus tips, …
+We market our asparagus production directly at the farm or at local market from Strasbourg-Neudorf in 1Kg bunches, 1/2 bunches, short asparagus, asparagus tips, …

 The harvest is done manually.
 Only minimal technical assistance is possible for the transport of the baskets and the lifting of the mulch to protect the mounds.
 It is always the human eye that detects asparagus.
 This production is labour-intensive.
 This is why I have developed the valorization of our asparagus crop: 1st choice, 2nd choice, …

 Spring and summer are busy.
 But how do I occupy the days in the winter ?
 So I decided to develop my stalls at the markets about 10 years ago.

 First of all, with the help of Grandma Angèle, I made jams and then added blueberry muffins,… Then we started making soups, the good soups used to make our grandmothers : split pea, mushroom soup, vegetable…